dssievewright/Getting_and_Cleaning_Data/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

-There are two other scripts in this repo.
+There are two other scripts and a table in this repository.

 run_analysis.R contains the R code that completes the follwoing tasks:
 * Downloads the data and loads it into R.